theimowski/master-thesis/docs/section-paradigms.md

 Imperative word looked up in a dictionary means "giving a command".
 That definition summarizes what really imperative programming is all about.
 When writing software in imperative paradigm, one gives commands to the computer and tells it what to do.
-It is based on implicit modification of program state in order to achieve the desired goal.
+It is based on explicit modification of program state in order to achieve a desired goal.
 Main actions performed in imperative paradigm are updating statements, jumps and intermediate input / output, which spoil referential transparency by introducing the possibility of "side effects" or transfers of control during expression evaluations {{{tennent1976denotational}}}.

 #### History

 First programming languages were machine languages, which offered Application Programming Interface (API) consisting of registers manipulation, jump instructions, basic arithmetic and logic operators.
-The machine languages followed thus imperative paradigm, which was the only known approach back then.
+Machine languages are the precursors of imperative programming, despite the fact that the concept of paradigms was not yet born back then.
 Building complex systems with machine code usually resulted in enormous code bases, which turned out to be painful to maintain.

 That is why in the late 50s and in the beginning of 60s higher level languages were introduced, such as FORTRAN, ALGOL, COBOL and BASIC, all of which can be considered imperative.